BritishGeologicalSurvey/pyagsapi/docs/README.md

 - LAT/LON coordinates should be in the LOCA_LAT and LOCA_LON columns(or HOLE equivalent)
 - Local coordinates should not be duplicated in the BNG columns as this would indicate they have not been converted

-## How AGS Utilities Works
+## How pyagsapi Works

-AGS Utilities is a python-based http server implementation of the [AGS Python library](https://gitlab.com/ags-data-format-wg/ags-python-library).
+pyagsapi is a python-based http server implementation of the [AGS Python library](https://gitlab.com/ags-data-format-wg/ags-python-library).

 It is built on the FastAPI framework, using the official FastAPI docker image as it's base.